HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: HandDiffuse12.5M Dataset

-Existing hand motion capture solutions include IMU gloves, elastic sensor gloves, marker-based systems, and multi-view camera capture.
-However, due to the severe occlusion in hand interactions, marker-based systems are not suitable; IMU gloves and elastic sensor-based capture solutions theoretically address the issue of visual occlusion, but these gloves require specific hand shapes from the wearer and are difficult to calibrate in each instance of use.
+\paragraph{\textbf{Capture system}} Existing hand motion capture solutions include IMU gloves, elastic sensor gloves, marker-based systems, and multi-view camera capture.
+However, due to the severe occlusion in hand interactions, marker-based systems are not suitable; IMU gloves and elastic sensor-based capture solutions theoretically address the issue of visual occlusion, but the IMU gloves are strict to calibration and it is easy to accidentally touch the sensor during the hands interaction; the elastic sensor-based capture solutions lacks the restoration of all degrees of freedom for finger joints.
 Therefore, we have opted for a multi-view RGB approach combined with manual annotation, similar to InterHand2.6M.
-As shown in Figure~\ref{sec:dataset}, our capture system consists of 50 mounted video cameras (Zcam E2) recording interaction sequences at a frame rate of 30 frames per second (fps).
+Our capture system consists of 50 mounted video cameras recording interaction sequences at a frame rate of 30-60 frames per second (fps).
 We adjust the resolution to 3840 × 2160 to allocate more pixels for capturing hand movements.
-To ensure uniform illumination and minimize motion blur, we utilize 35 directional LED panel lights and set the shutter speed to 1/500.
-We design four categories of hand interaction motions for recording: random and complex hand interactions, hand movements during daily communication, finger tutting dance, and Chinese daily sign language.
-Each motion sequence is controlled to last approximately one minute.
+We design four categories of hand interaction motions for recording: random but complex hand interactions, daily communication, finger tutting dance, and sign language.
+Each motion sequence is controlled to last approximately one minute limited by the hardware.
+More detailed description about the capture system has been shown in Appendix.